Victorian Railways N class: Preservation

 N 432 in static preservation at the Newport Railway Museum.
 The final iteration of the N class, it features a revised cab design, including an automatic staff exchange apparatus, boxpok driving wheels, combustion chamber firebox, and revised Witte-pattern smoke deflectors.
 Its green and gold livery was applied to N 430 for the 1951 Centenary-Jubilee train.

 Despite the relatively large number of N class locomotives built, all but one of the 73 locomotives remaining on the VR after 1951 were scrapped.

 N 432, the last of the group of three N locomotives built by Newport Workshops in 1951, was withdrawn from service in 1966 after a service life of just 211303 mi.
 It is preserved at the Newport Railway Museum.
 As well as its historical value as the only remaining N class locomotive, N 432 is also notable for being the last steam locomotive built by the VR Newport Workshops.

 In addition to N 432, one of the ten locomotives built by the North British Locomotive Co. and sold to the SAR also remains.
 No. 752 (originally VR N 477), withdrawn after a service life of 262593 mi, is preserved at the National Railway Museum, Port Adelaide.

+N441 Project

-A preservation group is engaged in a project to construct a Victorian Railways N class.
+A preservation group was founded in 2002 to reconstruct a Victorian Railways N class locomotive.
 A feasibility study was conducted for the N441 Steam Locomotive Project to investigate the viability of converting a K class frame into that of a first-series Victorian Railways N class, using the frames and wheels of locomotive K 154, together with one of the remaining spare N class boilers, and constructing a trailing axle with components acquired from a number of state heritage assets.